General Consortium Eligibility

 Possession of a written Health & Safety policy and procedures with the undertaking and recording of all appropriate checks and assessments.
 As a fundamental requirement, delivery partners must be able to ensure a safe learning environment for all learners and staff.
 This will entail up-to-date and thorough risk assessments.

-Organisations that work with children, young people or vulnerable individuals must have appropriate Safeguarding (Child Protection &/or Vulnerable Adult) policies and procedures in place.
+Organisations that work with children, young people or vulnerable individuals must have appropriate Safeguarding (Children and Vulnerable Adult) policies and procedures in place.
 Delivery partners must also operate safe recruitment practices, including appropriate vetting and training for staff (including volunteers and trustees), including following up references and appropriate use of the DBS disclosure service.

 Members must be committed to promoting the VOLA brand on all literature relating to activities funded through VOLA.
-Likewise, members must use the logos of other funders as appropriate (e.g. ESF, Big Lottery Fund, Skills Funding Agency, or other).
+Likewise, members must use the logos of other funders as appropriate (e.g. ESF, Big Lottery Community Fund, Education and Skills Funding Agency, or other).

 Delivery partners must possess and follow appropriate (legally compliant) information governance (data protection and retention) and confidentiality policies and procedures, covering all relevant organisational functions – both physical (hard copy) and computer data.
 Staff/volunteers most be appropriately trained in Information Governance/ data protection and confidentiality relevant to their role.